neilmispelaar/canada-campaign-page/README.md

 * Global Header and Footer
 * Reduced Header and Footer

-The "Global" version matches almost every other page on Canada.ca, while the "Reduced" version allows users to concentrate on the content and task at hand by removing the main navigation elements on the page.
+The "Global" version matches almost every other page on Canada.ca, while the "Reduced" version removes the main navigation elements as well as some footer elements which enables users to concentrate better on the content and the task at hand.

 #### Global Widescreen Desktop Version